eudesgit/nrb-sample/README.md

 npm start
 ```

 Your React dev environment will run on localhost:3000.
-It'll probably open your browser with the app fully operational.
+Probably It'll automatically open on your browser.

+The app will be now fully operational.

 If it doesn't work out, take a look at the requirements, install them all and I'm sure you'll figure it out.